openzipkin/brave/instrumentation/messaging/RATIONALE.md

 associated with a published message.
 In other words, it is only visible in the consumer side, so cannot be used for correlation between the producer and consumer.

+Another example are cloud services, such as Amazon SQS, Azure Queue and GCP PubSub.
+The message ID fields there are set by the service and cannot be set by the client.
+This means that a client cannot propagate the message ID from one part of a pipeline to another.
+Hence, in these cases a message ID cannot be a correlation ID.
+The message ID will only be the same between the last producer and its direct consumers.

-That said, correlation IDs are sometimes used for single-segment processing.
-For example, one pattern in JMS is to copy the incoming `JMSMessageID` as the `CorrelationID` in a `JMSReplyTo` response, so that the sender can correlate the two.
+Even though there's no strict relationship, message IDs are sometimes reused as correlation IDs.
+For example, one pattern in JMS is to copy the incoming `JMSMessageID` as the `CorrelationID` in a `JMSReplyTo` response.
+In this case, the same ID is used in different fields conventionally even if not defined by the specification.

-For the above reasons, we cannot use the message ID and correlation ID concepts interchangeably.
+For the above reasons, we cannot use the message ID and correlation ID concepts interchangeably even if there are sometimes overlaps in use cases.

 ### When is a message ID ambiguous?
 There are many types of features supported by message IDs.
 Some protocols use a global ID for